lorenzo85/scenarios-ica/ingress-kubernetes/init/init.md

 using Isto's ingress controller.

-You will configure a Kubernetes Ingress resource to expose a service first on HTTP and then on HTTPS protocol.
+You will configure a Kubernetes Ingress resource to expose a service first on HTTP and then on HTTPs protocol.